-Kegco is a company that makes equipment for draft systems and for beer preservation.
-Their products are built to last for a long time and are tailored to those who have a large interest in draft beer.
+Kegco is a company that makes equipment for draft systems and beer preservation.
+Their products are built to last for a long time and are tailored to those who have a significant interest in draft beer.
 All of their products go through rigorous quality testing and are designed for practical use.
-Along with great customer service, Kegco puts a focus on quality and ascetics.
+Along with excellent customer service, Kegco puts a focus on quality and ascetics.

-When you are home brewing, it is important to have a quality fermenter you can rely on.
-While there are many different kinds of fermenters, glass carboys are among the most popular.
-Kegco offers a solid glass carboy that is perfect for primary and/or secondary fermentation.
+When you are home brewing, it is essential to have a quality fermenter you can rely on.
+While there are many different kinds of fermenters, carboys are among the most popular.
+Kegco offers a solid carboy.
+It’s perfect for primary and secondary fermentation.

-The Kegco glass carboy is designed to ferment up to five gallon batches.
+The Kegco carboy is made from glass and is designed to ferment up to five gallon batches.
 It has a six-gallon capacity and is manufactured with thick walls to ensure you won’t be dealing with any cracking.
 This is important because you will most likely be moving your carboy a lot and fermenting beer can create a lot of pressure.

-The outside of the glass is lined vertically and horizontally with divots to make gripping and carrying the carboy easier.
-However, the inside of the glass is smooth.
+The outside is lined vertically and horizontally with divots to make gripping and carrying the carboy easier.
+However, the inside of the wall is smooth.
 This is important because it prevents sediment and bacteria from being able to collect.
 This is what also helps to make cleaning easy.

 The top is tapered to a smooth round edge that can fit most bubblers, airlocks, and blow off hoses.
 This way you will be able to fit whatever equipment you plan on purchasing or may have already.

-Many people prefer some of the basic advantages that a glass carboy has.
-Because glass is less porous that plastic, they tend to harbor less bacteria and keep away odors that may be lingering from your last batch.
+Many people prefer some of the basic advantages that a carboy has.
+Because crystalware is less porous than plastic, they tend to harbor fewer bacteria and keep away odors that may be lingering from your last batch.
 It also allows you to get a good view of how the beer looks as it is fermenting.

 - 6 Gallons